 This big batch salad lasts all week long!

 Meal planning and prep saves me so much time and energy, and keeps me eating healthy throughout the week.
-This salad has been my go-to lately.
+This delicious salad has been my go-to lately.
 I can make it in big batches and it lasts all week long!
 (And it's a super healthy meal that my husband actually loves!)
 It's also great for big groups, picnic food or as an on-the-go option!
+It’s also handy to have on hand for last minute hosting!
+I love that I can just grab this from the fridge if I need something quick to feed guests - it’s always a hit!

 This recipe is easy and super customizable!
 It’s a great base to build a killer salad just the way you like it.
 Top it with avocado, tuna or chicken, pecans or almonds, goat cheese, a soft boiled egg, or eat it just the way it is!